oracle/rwloadsim/README.md

 You should normally _not_ clone or checkout the master branch unless you are developing.
 Please see [rwl/src/SOURCES.md](rwl/src/SOURCES.md) for details.

+* Version 2.2.3 Limited Production was released on 9-sep-2020 and is available in branch 2.2.3
+* Version 2.2.4 is current development release available in master branch

 ## Prerequisites

  * An Oracle client environment (release 12 or higher) used for building the tool; Instant Client is fine